Bill Cosby goes on trial, his legacy and freedom at stake

 “She couldn’t say no,” Feden said.
 “She can’t move, she can’t talk.
 Completely paralyzed.
 Frozen.
 Lifeless.”

-Cosby attorney Brian McMonagle countered by attacking what he said were inconsistencies in Constand’s story.
-McMonagle also disputed that Constand was incapacitated and made the case that she and Cosby had a romantic relationship.
-McMonagle said Cosby gave her the cold and allergy medicine Benadryl only after she complained she couldn’t sleep.
+Cosby attorney Brian McMonagle countered by attacking what he said were inconsistencies in Constand’s story, disputed that Constand was incapacitated and made the case that she and Cosby had a romantic relationship.

-The defense lawyer said Constand changed the date of the encounter from mid-March to mid-January of 2004.
-And he said Constand initially told police that she and Cosby had never spoken afterward, when, in fact, phone records show the two talked 72 times after mid-January — with 53 of those calls initiated by Constand.
+He said Constand initially told police that she and Cosby did not speak after their 2004 encounter, when, in fact, phone records show the two talked 72 times, with 53 of those calls initiated by Constand.

 Constand, 44, of the Toronto area, is expected to take the stand this week and tell her story in public for the first time.